simeks/deform/README.md

 single `float` value, in that case the same step size will be used in all directions, or a sequence `[sx, sy, sz]` of three `float` specifying the size for each direction.

+`regularizer` allows to select which regularisation function to use.
+Available functions are `diffusion` (minimise first derivative) and `bending` (minimise second non-mixed derivatives).

 `regularization_weight`, `regularization_scale`, and `regularization_exponent`
 control the importance of the regularization term.
 The cost function is